astronomer/docs/astro/automation-overview.md

 ### Deployment actions

-- Deploy code to your Deployment [using CI/CD tools](set-up-ci-cd.md).
+- Deploy code to your Deployment using [CI/CD](set-up-ci-cd.md).
-- Update your Deployment using the Deployment file.
+- Update your Deployment using a Deployment file.
-- [Update your Deployment](cli/astro-deployment-update.md), such as changing the executor or number scheduler AUs, etc.
-- [Enforce CI/CD](configure-deployment-resources.md#enforce-cicd-deploys) or [enable DAG-only deploys](deploy-dags.md#enable-dag-only-deploys-on-a-deployment) for your Deployment
 - Fetch a short-lived access token to use [Airflow REST API](airflow-api.md) for your Deployment.
 This assumes the same permissions as your API key.

 ### Workspace actions